Keyword density in SEO was an important foundational concept of search engine optimization.

 The term TF-IDF stands for “term frequency and inverse document frequency.”
 It is a more advanced way of measuring keyword density.

 This statistic is often used for text-mining or information retrieval and determines the importance of a given term in a document.
-It helps to quantify the relevance of web page content to a user’s search query.
-However, many other SEO factors also play their roles as usual.
+It helps quantify web page content’s relevance to a user’s search query.
+However, many other SEO factors also play their roles, as usual.

 What is Keyword Stuffing?

-Keyword stuffing is a technique used when SEO was still an emerging discipline as much as ten years ago.
-It is the practice of cramming many keywords on a webpage that is often felt as forced or unnatural.
+Keyword stuffing is a technique used when SEO was still an emerging discipline as many as ten years ago.
+Cramming many keywords on a webpage is often felt as forced or unnatural.